Voter Guide

 Candidate Forums

-One of the League’s signature activities is our candidate forums.
+One of the League’s signature activities is candidate forums.
 These forums give voters a chance to hear directly from the candidates themselves.
 No spin, no marketing, no slick advertising – just the candidates speaking directly to the voters.

 To view our past candidate forums, please click here to visit our YouTube Channel.